Methodology

 If your careers content changes between scores, the engine detects it.
 That's a feature, not a problem - drift signals are how the engine stays honest about what it's measuring.

 Some companies sit genuinely between two patterns - their content carries traits of more than one archetype, or their scores land near a quadrant edge.
-The engine produces a single archetype call, but when a score sits within ±5 of a category boundary, that single call should be read qualitatively rather than treating it as definitive.
+The engine always produces a single archetype call.
+But when a score sits close to a boundary, that single call is better read as a lean than as a verdict.

 We see this most often when a brand sits genuinely between two patterns - a company that's part-Hero (achievement-led, ambitious) and part-Innocent (warm, inclusive), for example.
 Reading either as "the" definitive archetype would overstate what the content supports.